animus-vox/posts/post-intro-to-foss-eng.md

 Yet, behind the same term, there are so many layers of ideologies and points of interest, of people - and organizations who drive many open source projects.

 In this series of posts, I will attempt to condense the world of open-source down to a quick-start guide, to make it accessible,
-and actually provide people who want to contribute, but feel they need someone to "hold their hand", at least at the beginning.
+and provide people who want to contribute, but need someone to "hold their hand", at least at the beginning.

-But first, a caveat - here in most cases when referring to open source code, the intention is to FOSS -
+First, a caveat.
+Here in most cases when referring to open source code, we're actually talking about FOSS - "Free and Open Source Software".
-"Free and Open Source Software" (which has slightly different criteria from the broader definition of open source code).
+which has slightly different criteria from the broader definition of open source code.

 Here, I'll try to answer the questions: Why open source? for who, open source? and how, open source?
 Oh, and this article is ALSO 'open source', managed on [GitHub](https://github.com/animus-vox/posts/blob/main/post-intro-to-foss-eng.md).